 This Data Processing Agreement is applicable to customers signing up for Services provided by Zamzar Ltd from 25 May 2018.
-The GDPR comes into full effect in the United Kingdom on 25 May 2018.
-Under the GDPR it is mandatory for there to be a written agreement between a controller and a processor setting out certain provisions.
+Under the UK GDPR and EU GDPR it is mandatory for there to be a written agreement between a controller and a processor setting out certain provisions.
 Zamzar is entering into this Data Processing Agreement with you in order to ensure that our Agreement for the Services we provide to you is compliant with the GDPR, and any other Data Protection Laws.
 These terms are explained in more detail below.

 - This policy is effective from 25th May 2018